 •Ask questions that elevate and extend the conversation not shut them down because the other person feels foolish or stupid.

 •Ask questions that are easy for them to answer yet still provide more than one-word.
 Try a provocative question with 2 different thoughtful answers:

 Sales person to prospect:

-In working with other financial industry partners, we’ve noticed that privacy and comfort are really important to the success of their meeting.
+In working with 12 month loans bad credit and other financial industry partners, we’ve noticed that privacy and comfort are really important to the success of their meeting.
 Are these key drivers for you or is it something else?